FAQ’s

 3

-The checkouts tab will list of all the library books issued on your account with their due dates.
+The checkouts tab will list all the library books issued on your account with their due dates.

-The holds tab will indicate the status of all items that you have requested
+The holds tab will indicate the status of all items that you have requested.

-The charges tab will list all the charges you have against your library record
+The charges tab will list all the charges you have against your library record.

 Watch: Online library account video